Connecticut Appeals Lawyer

 However, the appellate judge will instead consider arguments from each side regarding theory, prior case law, and legal precedent relating to your conviction.

-You will need a Connecticut appeals lawyer with a firm grasp of the laws applying to your case who has experience framing legal issues in the appellate setting to give you the best chance of obtaining a favorable outcome.
+You will need a local appeals lawyer with a firm grasp of the laws applying to your case who has experience framing legal issues in the appellate setting to give you the best chance of obtaining a favorable outcome.

-Contact A Connecticut Appeals Attorney Today
+Contact a Connecticut Appeals Attorney Today

 If you are unhappy with the outcome of your trial, you are entitled to appeal the court’s decision.
 However, strict time limits apply to appealing different types of sentences – you must move quickly after receiving your verdict in order to preserve your right to appeal.